 Unlike the flu or common cold, hepatitis isn’t airborne.
 That means it can’t be passed through sneezing, coughing, or sharing your food with someone else.
 Likewise, you can’t get it through kissing or hugging someone with the virus.

-According to the Mayo Clinic, the risk of infection from sexual contact with an infected person is very low if both partners are monogamous.
-However, you should use a condom if you and your partner have had multiple sexual relationships or sex with a known infected person.
-Also, avoid sharing any personal care items that have possibly come in contact with blood.
+The risk of transmission or contraction from sexual contact is very low if both partners are monogamous.
+However, you should use a condom if you and your partner have had multiple sexual relationships or sex with someone you know has hepatitis C.

 - abdominal pain

-- dark-colored urine or light-colored stools
+- dark-colored urine or light-colored stool

 - abdominal fluid